Aaron98990/ways-of-the-game/fouls.md

 > Direct and indirect free kicks and penalty kicks can only be awarded for offenses committed when the ball is in play.
 If the ball is out of play, play is restarted according to the previous decision.
 >
 > If an offence involves contact [with a person excluding an outside agent], it is penalised by a direct free kick.
 >
+> If the referee stops play for an offence committed by a player against an outside agent, play is restarted with a dropped ball.
+>
 > Law 12